Queens Chapel Road Line: Service Simplification

+Route R4 at The Mall at Prince Georges in 2019.

 On December 11, 1993, when West Hyattsville and Prince George's Plaza stations opened, the R2 was changed to operate to Fort Totten station and Calverton via Riggs Road, The Mall at Prince Georges, Prince George's Plaza, Powder Mill Road, Cherry Hill Road, and Calverton Boulevard as part of the Riggs Road Line, discontinuing service to Brookland-CUA and service along Queens Chapel Road, Belcrest Road, Toledo Road, Adelphi Road, University of Maryland, and Baltimore Avenue.
 Service to Calverton along Baltimore Avenue was replaced by Route 86 while service along Adelphi Road and to the University of Maryland was replaced by Routes F6 and F8.

 Route R4 and R7 were combined into one route and renamed into the R4, operating on the R4 and R7 routing between Brookland-CUA station and Hyattsville, except the route would then divert off Queens Chapel Road to Ager Road, where it would serve West Hyattsville station.
 Then the route would operate along the R7 routing between Hyattsville and Highview via Queens Chapel Road, Belcrest Road, Prince George's Plaza station Prince George's Plaza Mall, Belcrest Road, Toledo Terrace, Northwest Drive, Dean Drive, and Highview Terrace.

 As a result of the changes, Routes R6 and R7 were discontinued completely and replaced by Routes R3, and R4.
 The R6's segment in Lewisdale was taken over by the R3 while the R7 was covered completely by the R4.
 Service along Hamilton Street, 38th Avenue, and Jefferson Street was taken over by the F8 and the Hyattsville loop service via 42nd Avenue, Farragut Street, Baltimore Avenue, and Gallatin Street, was eventually replaced by Prince George's County TheBus Route 13 in 1996.